Quantum spatial best-arm identification via quantum walks

 \subsection{Proposed Method}

 In this subsection, we propose Quantum Spatial Best-Arm Identification (QSBAI), the BAI algorithm under the setting described in Sec.~\ref{qsbai:sub:problem}.

-QSBAI is constructed using a spatial search algorithm driven by Szegedy’s walk, grounded in classical decision-making within the MAB framework on graph $G$.
+QSBAI is constructed in two stages.
+First, we describe the classical state-transition structure induced by graph-constrained arm selection and stochastic environment states.
+Then, we quantize this transition structure through Szegedy's walk to obtain a quantum policy for best-arm identification under spatial constraints.
 The pseudocode of QSBAI is presented in Algorithm~\ref{qsbai:alg}.
 In the following, we provide a detailed discussion leading to this algorithm.

 Here, we consider the state transition to describe the classical decision-making, which is crucial to construct the Szegedy's walk.
 Let the selected arm at time step $t-1$ be $v\in V$, and the agent is making the $t$-th decision.
 Here, assume that the environment state at time $t-1$ is $\sigma\in \Sigma$.
 Then, the next arm is selected from the neighbors of $v$.
 Assuming that it is uniformly selected, then the probability can be described by $1/\deg_G(v)$, where $\deg_G(v)$ is the degree of the vertex $v$.
 After selecting the next arm, which is denoted by $v'$, the environment state is probabilistically determined following the probability distribution $\eta_{v'}$.
 Therefore, the probability of selecting arm $v'$ and changing the environment state to $\sigma'$ turned out to be $\eta_{v'}(\sigma')/\deg_G(v)$.